 The work of the Scrutiny Group follows on from the work of a number of internal reports into undercover police:

-- The HM Inspectorate of Constabulary's "Undercover tactics in public order and extremism", October 2011;
+- HM Inspectorate of Constabulary's "Undercover tactics in public order and extremism", October 2011.

 - The National Police Improvement Agency's "Review of the Selection, Training and Support of Undercover Officers", July 2012.

-The Association of Chief Police Officers released a statement simultaneously, announcing various changes in the undercover policing regime, including "an oversight group [...] set up to build and maintain strategic support from chief constables.'
+Simultaneously, the Association of Chief Police Officers released a statement announcing various changes in the undercover policing regime, including 'an oversight group [...] set up to build and maintain strategic support from chief constables.'

-Theresa May, Home Secretary, wanted to act fast to restore confidence in the police and stated she had increased oversight and transparency in undercover work, including raising the authorisation level for undercover officers and strengthening the role of the independent Office of Surveillance Commissioners.
+In response to the report, Theresa May, then Home Secretary, stated she had increased oversight and transparency in undercover work, including raising the authorisation level for undercover officers and strengthening the role of the independent Office of Surveillance Commissioners.
 She also wrote to the chief executive of the College of Policing and to the responsible national policing leads, Sir Jon Murphy and Mr Mick Creedon, asking them to set out an action plan and timetable for the police to respond to the recommendations of this report.